It’s been a big year for Canadian Woman’s Hockey League (CWHL) player Jessica Platt.

 What has been the best part about deciding to come forward as transgender?

 The best part so far has been messages I’ve gotten from people.
-A woman with a 12 year-old transgendered daughter reached out to me, who said her daughter saw me on TV and told her, “Jessica Platt is the first trans-gendered CWHL player and I want to be the second!”
+A woman with a 12 year-old transgender daughter reached out to me, who said her daughter saw me on TV and told her, “Jessica Platt is the first trans-gender CWHL player and I want to be the second!”
 Hearing about the positive impact I’ve been able to have has been incredible.

 What would you like to say to athletes in general about inclusivity in 2018?

 I think we’ve come a long way lately, but there is always space to move forward.
 I know it’s not always easy.
 I was lucky that I am in the women’s hockey community.
 A lot of other sports and leagues can learn from the CWHL and the National Women’s Hockey League (NWHL).
 I think everyone can learn acceptance, understand and be open to learning.